 - I have the right to request recovery check-ins and/or information about my spouse’s recovery activities and process

 - I have the right to request that my spouse sleep in another room or live elsewhere for a period of time

-- I have the right to receive proof that my spouse has terminated a relationship and/or contact with an affair partner
+- I have the right to ask for proof that my spouse has terminated a relationship and/or contact with an affair partner

 - I have the right to request that my spouse follow the recommendations of his therapist, sponsor, accountability partner or clergy member